Navy Receiver Accessories -

 photo thanks to Dave Guggenheim

-AM-215 Info Page - Spec Sheets for all models
+AM-215 Info Page - Photos and Spec Sheets for all models

 The AM-215( )/U is an audio amplifier unit that amplifies low-level audio signals for reproduction through loudspeakers.
 As many as five radio receivers and five loudspeakers can be connected to this unit, but only one signal is amplified and reproduced at any one time.
 The signal to be amplified and reproduced is selected by means of a channel selector switch located on the front of the amplifier unit.
 Other controls on the unit's front panel are a volume control, a power on-off switch, and a power-on indicating lamp.